nickdistefano/bsky-rss/README.md

 - `password` : App password from Settings > Advanced > App Passwords
 - `interval` : Number of seconds to wait between checking this feed for changes

+Once you have set your config, use `bun run main.js` to run the program.
+It should have no issues restarting where it left off without duplicating posts.

 Here is a more complex example that handles multiple feeds and multiple accounts.
 This shows the config for 2 accounts - one for NYT and one for reddit.
 ```json
 [